 Talking to your insurance agent will help you get the right answers you need.

 TIP: Keep an insurance journal of every interaction with your carrier.
-Write down the date, time of call, name of the person you contacted, and the exact instructions or recommendations following the call.
+Write down the date, time of the call, name of the person you contacted, and the exact instructions or recommendations following the call.
 Later, if your insurance company doesn’t remember what they told you, you’ll have it accurately written down.
 If they still don’t remember, ask them to pull the recorded audio tape from your previous call, so that you can accurately “remind” them of exactly what they told you.

 At Burleson Orthodontics, we offer a variety of treatment options for straight teeth in our Kansas City, Liberty, Raymore, and Excelsior Springs, MO, orthodontic offices.
-During your initial Burleson Orthodontics Exam, together we will determine which treatment option is best for you.
+During your child’s initial Burleson Orthodontics Exam, together we will determine which treatment option is best for them.
 Click on the icon below to learn more about the types of braces.